UC-Davis-molecular-computing/scadnano/README.md

 * h: In the side view, this allows one to add or remove helices by left-clicking.

 * Esc: If helices are selected, this unselects all of them.
+Note that unlike other interactive applications, items are not deselected when you left-click elsewhere.
+This helps to avoid accidentally unselecting many items when using the cursor for other tasks such as panning.

 ## Exporting SVG